shbhrsaha/jot/README.md

 Jot
 ===

-Jot ("Just Only Text") is a markup language specially-designed for intuitive, efficient note-taking.
+Jot ("Just Only Text") is an alternative markdown language specially-designed for intuitive, efficient note-taking.

 The /examples folder contains a sample input and LaTeX, PDF output